-Snip the ends off the epoxy, detach the plastic cap piece from the center of the plunger.
-Squirt a small amount (~20% max) onto the cardboard, aiming for an equal amount from each side, and get ready to work relatively quickly before the epoxy can harden.
-Stir the resin and hardening agent together until they're completely mixed, and then carefully scoop the epoxy into the hole in your first wooden ball until it's about two-thirds full.
-Now push the tether firmly down into the hole (some epoxy will probably ooze out, just let it happen) and screw in a clockwise, righty-tighty fashion until you feel the screw eye screw all the way into that smaller hole in the bottom of the chamber and the tether stops turning easily.
+Snip the ends off the epoxy and squirt around 20% of it onto the cardboard, aiming for an equal amount from each side, and get ready to work fairly quickly before the epoxy can harden.
+Stir the epoxy's resin and hardening agent together until mixed, then carefully scoop it into the hole in your first wooden ball until it's about two-thirds full.

+Push the tether firmly down into the hole (some epoxy will probably ooze out, just let it happen) and screw in in a clockwise, righty-tighty fashion until you feel the screw eye screw all the way into that smaller hole in the bottom of the chamber and the tether stops turning easily.

 By far the most complex part of this build is figuring out the exact type of globe knot you want, as there are near-infinite permutations depending on the size of your core, number of pass-throughs to fill out the knot, and thickness of your rope.
 Luckily, I did that part for you (with the help of knot guru John Allwine and his grid maker application).

-Open the "Printable 30 facet..."
-PDF included in the images section of this step and print it in portrait mode.
+Open the Printable 30 facet template PDF and print it in portrait mode.
 The PDF format should preclude your printer from adding margins or scaling the image, but if it prints out funky, you might have to adjust your Page Setup options.